 Vaccine hesitancy has been reported to affect all the WHO regions in the world though at different prevalences.
-In 2016, it was reported that the African region and lower-income countries were the most affected by vaccine hesitancy (16).
-Another study at household level in Guatemala, Central America, reported a much lower vaccine hesitancy proportion with no vaccine refusal but hesitancy due more to reluctance (17).
-In Cameroon, a recent study on vaccine hesitancy related to COVID-19 reported a hesitancy proportion of 84.5%(18).
+In 2016, it was reported that the African region and lower-income countries were the most affected by vaccine hesitancy [15].
+Another study at household level in Guatemala, Central America, reported a much lower vaccine hesitancy proportion with no vaccine refusal but hesitancy due more to delay [16].
+In Cameroon, a recent study on vaccine hesitancy related to COVID-19 reported a hesitancy proportion of 84.5% [13].
 Therefore, vaccine hesitancy is present in Cameroon, though it affects EPI vaccines differently from other vaccines.

 The very high COVID 19 vaccine hesitancy rate is likely due to its newness and the infodemic associated with the pandemic.
+Even though EPI vaccine hesitancy in Cameroon seems